Maxino22/neo4j_ex/README.md

 ### Current Limitations

-- **No Streaming Support**: Results are currently loaded entirely into memory.
-Streaming support for large result sets is planned for future releases.
 - **Single Connection per Session**: Each session uses a single connection.
 Connection pooling is planned for future releases.
 - **Basic Type Support**: Advanced Neo4j types (Point, Duration, etc.) are not yet fully supported.